 Imagine yourself as the owner of a brick-and-mortar retail business.
 If you could remember the name of every person who visited your business and if you knew each one’s preferred choices, think how happy your customers would be.
-You would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and they might need in future.
+In addition, you would identify the exact types of offers your customers respond to, as you would also recognize the products they usually buy and might need in the future.

-While this fairytale scenario might look like a dream for offline retailers, this level of personalization is perfectly achievable when it comes to online stores.
+While this fairytale scenario might look like a dream for offline retailers, this personalization level is perfectly achievable for online stores.
 Beyond doable, it is desirable.
-More and more customers are coming to expect a high level of personalization from ecommerce businesses.
-In fact, Ecommerce outtakes found out that 73% of customers prefer personalized shopping experiences.
+More and more customers are coming to expect a high level of personalization from eCommerce businesses.
+ECommerce outtakes found out that 73% of customers prefer personalized shopping experiences.

 Thankfully, personalization has evolved into an accessible feature.
-Still, few ecommerce businesses are getting it right.
-Here are some personalization strategies that will help you untie the “me-commerce” knot and meet the expectations of the consumers.
+Still, few eCommerce businesses are getting it right.
+So here are some personalization strategies that will help you untie the “me-commerce” knot and meet the consumers’ expectations.

-You can customize the way a customer navigates through an ecommerce site based on the purchase history and the browsing behavior.
-Think of a fashion ecommerce site where a logged-in customer has recently been viewing office wear, without buying one.
-If the same customer shows up the next time, navigational personalization will help line-up office wear prominently on the website making the customer more likely to buy what he was looking for.
+You can customize how a customer navigates through an eCommerce site based on the purchase history and browsing behavior.
+For example, think of a fashion eCommerce site where a logged-in customer has recently viewed office wear without buying one.
+If the same customer shows up the next time, navigational personalization will help line up office wear on the website, making the customer more likely to buy what he was looking for.

-Using User ID tracking and cookies, you can monitor the user behavior across devices and personalize the navigation for them.
+Using User ID tracking and cookies, you can monitor user behavior across devices and personalize their navigation.
 The good news?
 This isn’t a hard thing to do at all!

 On logging in, every customer of Very.co.uk gets a personalized welcome message and a tailored selection of offers based on their interests.
-Thanks to their brilliant navigational personalization strategy, the site is now able to deliver around 3.5 million versions of the website to their customers.
-After personalizing the site, Shop Direct, who runs Very.co.uk, reported a significant spike in their conversion.
+Thanks to its brilliant navigational personalization strategy, the site can now deliver around 3.5 million website versions to its customers.
+After personalizing the site, Shop Direct, which runs Very.co.uk, reported a significant spike in conversion.

-You might not have the resources required to implement personalization on such a complex level, but you can definitely start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for, on the home screen.
+You might not have the resources required to implement personalization on such a complex level.
+Still, you can start with tracking user ID and using cookies to create a basic level of personalization by showing users their name or the products they have previously shopped for on the home screen.

 2) Collect Data Explicitly to Personalize

-When it comes to personalization, one of the major problems is understanding the preferences and choices of the customer.
+When it comes to personalization, one of the major problems is understanding the customer’s preferences and choices.

-You can, of course, track the user behavior and interaction with other sites to understand his likes and dislikes, but if that sounds like too much work, you can always collect data explicitly to build your customer persona.
-You can use surveys, questionnaire, or even forms to collect user data and then tailor your offers according to their needs.
-Better yet, you can keep reusing the data to send relevant offers in future.
+Of course, you can track user behavior and interaction with other sites to understand his likes and dislikes.
+Still, if that sounds like too much work, you can always collect data explicitly to build your customer persona.
+For example, you can use surveys, questionnaires, or forms to collect user data and tailor your offers according to their needs.
+Better yet, you can keep reusing the data to send relevant recommendations in the future.

 Shopittome.com asks visitors to describe their preferences through a survey.
-Customers can select a department based on gender and then up to 10 preferred brands, the sizes and the clothing type they’re interested in.
-Once the survey is complete, a profile is created and the recommended offers and products are sent to the customer via email.
+Customers can select a department based on gender and then up to 10 preferred brands, the sizes, and clothing types they’re interested in.
+Once the survey is complete, a profile is created, and the recommended offers and products are sent to the customer via email.

 3) Segment your Email List

-Let’s not forget that even in 2017 the humble email gives the maximum ROI when compared to any other frequented marketing channel!
+Let’s not forget that even in 2017, the humble email gives the maximum ROI compared to any other frequented marketing channel!

 Personalizing the email that you send comes with a dual benefit.
-As you correspond to the customer’s interest and needs, you also make your emails more relevant.
+First, as you correspond to the customer’s interests and needs, you also make your emails relevant.

-You can segment your email subscriber list based on the subscriber’s location, interests, buying stage and many other factors, but the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, just to name a few.
+You can segment your email subscriber list based on the subscriber’s location, interests, buying stage, and many other factors.
+Still, the most powerful of them all is personalizing the content based on the customer’s purchase history, with criteria like previous purchases above $X, products purchased in the last two months, product category, to name a few.

-To increase customer loyalty and conversions, Crew Clothing Company decided to segment their email list based on purchase history and customer segments.
-They were able to create highly personalized campaigns that made the open rates spike by 75%.
+Crew Clothing Company decided to segment its email list based on purchase history and customer segments to increase customer loyalty and conversions.
+As a result, they created highly personalized campaigns that made the open rates spike by 75%.

 4) Use Personalized Real-Time Messages

-To tailor a personalized shopping experience, you must focus on gathering data about user’s location, browsing history, purchase history, and prior site interacts.
+To tailor a personalized shopping experience, you must focus on gathering data about the user’s location, browsing history, purchase history, and prior site interactions.
 For example, if a customer has previously browsed for boots, he would respond well to a real-time promotion for boots.

 5) Using Location Data to Create Personalized Content

-People arrive at your site from a variety of locations, which means they will have different languages, currencies, nationalities, and climates.
-Geographic targeting will allow you to create content that is personalized to the location of the visitor, as displaying products and offers relevant to people living in specific regions.
+People arrive at your site from various locations, which means they will have different languages, currencies, nationalities, and climates.
+Geographic targeting will allow you to create personalized content to the visitor’s location, displaying products and offers relevant to people living in specific regions.